 Available in a 4-6 weight and a 7-9 weight most of your trout fishing would be covered and possibly some light saltwater fishing as well.

-This is a great beginner fly reel but could also double as a backup reel for a guide as well.
+This is a great beginner fly reel that can be added to anyone’s beginner fly fishing setup, but could also double as a backup reel for a guide as well.

 Redington BEHEMOTH Fly Reel